simbav911/dart-naujas-btcz.rock/content/news/2026-02-28-btcz-awareness-app-launch.md

 ---

-*BTCZ Awareness is developed by the BitcoinZ community and is available on iOS.*
+*BTCZ Awareness is developed by the BitcoinZ community and is available on iOS and macOS (Apple Silicon).*